Growing Marijuana in Florida Guide

 Florida may well boast an astounding climate for growing healthy outdoor Sativas, but local laws have still got a long way to go.

-While the United States has fast become among the most progressive countries when it comes to legalizing weed, individual states like Florida are not afforded the luxury of fellow states California, Oregon, Colorado, and others.
+While the United States has become one of the most progressive countries in terms of legalizing weed, individual states like Florida lag behind others like California, Oregon, and Colorado.